jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

     validationResult
         .match({
             Ok: user => printValidUser(user),
-            Err: errorMsg => printError(errorMsg),
+            Err: error => printError(error),
         });
 }
 {% endhighlight %}

-This works but it's messy and makes us use a different pattern for synchronous vs asynchronous logic.
-And this is a fairly simple contrived example imagine trying to maintain a large codebase having to do this switching between sync/async logic.
+This works but it's messy and forces us use a different pattern for synchronous vs asynchronous logic.
+This is a fairly simple and contrived example, but imagine trying to maintain a large codebase having to do this switching between sync/async logic.
 We don't have our clean railway pattern anymore.

-Also what if we wanted to have the ability to collect a list of functions to chain together at runtime and some or all of those function are asyncronous?
+Also, what if we wanted to have the ability to collect a list of functions to chain together at runtime and some or all of those function are asynchronous?
 We aren't able to do that either.

 {% highlight typescript %}
 const validators = [